 If you set the character limit option after Notes has been entered, the limit will only apply to new Notes.

-If the Editable option is set as True, then when previewing the report in HTML, you cannot create new Notes from the template.
+If the Editable option is set as False, then when previewing the report in HTML, you cannot create new Notes from the template.